Zarina-Doszhanova/programming-assignment-1ths/REPORT_TEMPLATE.md

 | Consumption | l/km | Car fuel use |
 | Price | tg | Fuel price per liter |

-Explain in words:
-(Why did you choose these inputs?
-Why are they important?)
+These inputs help the calculator work and work correctly.
+1.The **name** makes result more personal for the user.
+2.**Distance** and **concumption** show how much fuel a car needs.
+3.The price shows how much money the trip costs.

 ---

 ## 3. Process (Calculation Logic)

 **Formula or Calculation Used:**
-(Write your formula or explain how calculation works.)

-Example:
-BMI = weight / (height in meters)^2
+Fuel needed = (distance * consumption)/100
+Total cost = fuel needed * price per liter

 **Steps:**
-1. Get input values from HTML
+1. Get input values from the users
-2. Convert values if needed (example: cm → meters)
+2. Convert input values to numbers
-3. Perform calculation
-4. Store result in variable
+3. Calculate fuel needed
+4. Calculate total cost
+5. Show the result

 ---